ixofoundation/ixo-cellnode/api.md

 #### Upload Public Data

-Function to upload into a Cell Node any public content relating to an entity.
+Function to upload into a cell node any public content relating to an entity.
 This returns a unique content identifier \(CID\) for the data.
 This allows the data to be content-addressed and retrieved using the identifier `dataUrl`.
-The primary use is to upload images and json template files to the Cell Node.
+The primary use is to upload images and json template files to the cell node.
 But this can accept any arbitrary project-specific public data.

 The `dataUrl` takes the form of `data:<mediatype>;<encoding>,<data>` // In future this will be replaced by IPLD standard content addresses